Millcreek Community Hospital

 - Arnot Health at St. Joseph's Hospital (Elmira, NY)

 - Saint Vincent Hospital (Erie, PA)

-training.
-Residents are required to complete the LECOM Masters of Science Degree in Medical
+year of training.
+Residents are required to complete the LECOM Masters of Science Degree in

-Education.
+Medical Education.
 This course of study is offered to them tuition free.
-It is the commitment of the
+It is the commitment of